Aneurin Bevan by Michael Foot

 C) It should limit its role

-D) It should focus on defense
+D) It should promote business

 • 16.
 What was Bevan's background before entering politics?